Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Introduction and review

-In the following, we will systematically introduce worldsheet-like variables for a cluster configuration space of any finite type, and study properties of the space and string integrals {\it etc.}, which play important roles both in mathematics and physics.
-In section~\ref{sec2}, we will show how to derive from $Y$-systems {\it worldsheet-like variables} $z_1, \ldots, z_d$, which are related to the initial $y_1, \ldots, y_d$ via some birational maps, such that all the $N_\Gamma$ $u$ (or $y$) variables become ratio of polynomials of $z$'s.
+In the following, we will systematically introduce worldsheet-like variables for cluster configuration spaces of $D_n$ type, and study properties of the space and string integrals.
+We sketch how the construction can be generalized for other finite types and present results for the alphabet for the classical types and $E_6$, $F_4$, and $G_2$, leaving technical details to a separate work~\cite{WangZhao}.

+In Section~\ref{sec2}, we will show how to derive from $Y$-systems {\it worldsheet-like variables} $z_1, \dots, z_d$, which are related to the initial $y_1, \dots, y_d$ via birational maps, such that all the $N_\Gamma$ $u$ (or $y$) variables become ratios of polynomials of $z$'s.
 As we have seen above, naively there are more than $N_\Gamma$ polynomials in $z$'s, but similar to the type-$A$ case, there is a natural ${\rm SL}(2)$ gauge redundancy.
-After gauge-fixing we find exactly $N_\Gamma$ such polynomials ({\it letters}), and we call their collection the {\it alphabet}.
-Nicely, we find linear factors similar to those in type $A$, $z_i$, $1+z_i$ and $z_{i,j}$, and polynomials of higher degrees: for types $B, C$ and $D$, there are quadratic polynomials, and for types $E_6$, $F_4$ and $G_2$, there are polynomials of degree at most $4$, $5$ and $4$, respectively.
-We will use type $D_n$ as the main example: we obtain a nice formula that expresses $u$-variables as ``cross ratios" of the letters (polynomials of $z$'s), and discuss how the boundaries of ${\cal M}^+_{D_n}$ can be obtained by degeneration of these $z$-variables.
+After a choice of gauge, we find exactly $N_\Gamma$ such polynomials ({\it letters}), and we call their collection an {\it alphabet}.
+Nicely, we find linear factors similar to those in type $A$, $z_i$, $1+z_i$ and~$z_{i,j}$, and polynomials of higher degrees: for types $B$, $C$ and $D$, there are quadratic polynomials, and for types $E_6$, $F_4$ and $G_2$, there are polynomials of degree at most $4$, $5$ and $4$, respectively.\footnote{ The form of an alphabet depends on a choice of gauge.
+In this work, we find that the same canonical gauge choice as the type-$A$ case produces the alphabets in the literature.
+More discussion on gauge choices will be given in~\cite{WangZhao}.} We will use type $D_n$ as the main example: we obtain nice formulae that express $u$-variables as ``cross ratios'' of the letters and discuss how the boundaries of ${\mathcal M}^+_{D_n}$ can be obtained by degeneration of these $z$-variables.